Chula Vista Living Trust: Skip ~$38,000 in San Diego County Probate

 Protecting Chula Vista Homeowner Wealth

-Chula Vista anchors the South Bay, with master-planned districts like Otay Ranch, Eastlake, and Rolling Hills Ranch alongside the older streets of western Chula Vista and the semi-rural enclave of Bonita, across ZIPs 91910, 91911, 91913, 91914, and 91915.
-With median home prices around $800,000 and Eastlake estates exceeding $1,000,000, Chula Vista homeowners face roughly $38,000 — and up to $46,000 — in mandatory probate fees under CA Probate Code §10810.
+Chula Vista anchors the South Bay, with master-planned districts like Otay Ranch, Eastlake, Rancho del Rey, and Rolling Hills Ranch alongside the older streets of western Chula Vista and the semi-rural enclave of Bonita, across ZIPs 91910, 91911, 91913, 91914, and 91915.
+With the citywide median home price around $800,000 (Redfin, 2026) and luxury Rolling Hills Ranch estates exceeding $1,000,000, Chula Vista homeowners face roughly $38,000 — and up to $46,000 — in mandatory probate fees under CA Probate Code §10810.

 Many of these homes have been in the same family for decades, carrying a low Prop 13 assessed value that is worth protecting.
 Transferring the home into a revocable living trust does not trigger reassessment, and it lets the property pass to your heirs without the cost and delay of San Diego County probate.